 Henry Lebensbaum is a Massachusetts attorney who has been practicing law since 1991, the year he was admitted to the Massachusetts bar.

 When he decided to study law, he already had a distinguished career underway as a psychologist.
 He studied psychology at Alfred University in Alfred, New York, and received his Master’s degree in 1973.
+He practiced in the Department of Correction, School system, with a focus on special needs, and testified in Court, along with providing counseling and consulting services.
 He studied law at the California Western School of Law in San Diego, and obtained his Juris Doctorate in 1990, graduating Cum Laude.

 As a lawyer, his areas of interest include criminal and civil law.
 He has been worked on criminal cases involving drug offenses, violence, drunk driving and sexual assault.
 Civil cases include matters of family law, and business litigation.
 Mr. Lebensbaum is also a conciliator and mediator for probate and family court.